JONSASSE/432-2018/slides/class17/README.md

 3. Models for time-to-event / survival outcomes.
 4. The Statistical Crisis in Science, Retrospective power and Type S and Type M errors

+The [Schedule](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) reflects my current plan.

-- Later chapters (for which I am still drafting materials) discuss parts 2 and 3 there.
+- Later chapters in the Notes (for which I am still drafting materials) will cover items 2 and 3 in that list.
+- Most of the material for item 4 will come out of [this talk I gave last Friday](https://github.com/THOMASELOVE/rethink).
+    - I'll try to build some new things for the pair of you who made it to that talk.
 - This leaves about four classes as yet unplanned.
     - Linear mixed effects models are easy to do a little bit on, but difficult to do in a lot of detail.
 I'll see if I can strike a balance, but I will try to at least say something about them.
     - I probably won't do much with cluster analysis, but I'm still thinking about it.